macsharma/FORKS/README.md

 the user to specify the starting point of the time course.
 We systematically benchmarked FORKS and 6 other pseudo-time estimation algorithms on 5 benchmark datasets, and found it to be more accurate, more reproducible, faster and more memory-efficient than existing methods for pseudo-temporal ordering.
 Another major advantage of our approach is that the algorithm requires no hyperparameter tuning.

+# Code
+The code is written in Python 3.5 and requires the following packages sklearn scipy seaborn matplotlib numpy pandas

+All packages except seaborn can be found in Anaconda pyhton installation.

+# Examples
+Here we present the algorithm and three of datasets namely, arabidopsis, deng_2014 and guo_2010 for users to test their code on.